skulpt/skulpt/source/Trees/implementation.rst

     Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: BinaryTreeImplementation
+..  description:: Different ways to implement a binary tree

 Implementation
 --------------